coreprocess/react-with-bem/README.md

 }
 ```

-### Advanced usage
+### Higher-order component

-You can wrap your own components with the provided `withBEM` wrapper:
+You can wrap your own components with the provided `withBEM` higher-order component:

 ```typescript
 import { YourComponent } from "./YourComponent";